bbc/bbc-a11y/README.md

 [![Circle CI](https://circleci.com/gh/cucumber-ltd/bbc-a11y.svg?style=svg&circle-token=00d656fd091643ad692c78ca60e30ad95df9563a)](https://circleci.com/gh/cucumber-ltd/bbc-a11y)

-# WARNING - PROTOTYPE SOFTWARE

-This project is still at an experimental / proof-of-concept stage.
-Please set your expectations appropriately, but *do* [give us as much feedback](https://github.com/cucumber-ltd/bbc-a11y/issues) as you can.

 #BBC Accessibility Standards

 This tool runs a set of tests against a set of URLs to verify whether each one meets the [BBC accessibility standards](http://www.bbc.co.uk/guidelines/futuremedia/accessibility/).